DominikBuchner/BOLDigger/README.md

 Once logged into the account, the identification engine of BOLD can be used.
 An output folder needs to be selected where the results will be saved, as well as an input file in .fasta format.
 Three different databases can be selected: **COI, ITS or rbcL & matK** as well as a **batch size**.
 The latter handles how many sequences will be identified in one request.
 100 is the maximum value as and the default for COI.
 Batch size depends on various parameters such as internet connection, availability of the BOLD database as well as  length of the requested sequences and needs to be adjusted if a lot of ConnectionErrors occour.
 A batch size of **100 is recommended for COI**, **10 for ITS**, and **< 5 for rbcL & matK.**
 The results will be written to the output folder and will always be named "BOLDResults_fastaname.xlsx".
 In case a workbook with that name already exists in the output folder the results will be appended to this file.
 After every batch, the requested sequences will be removed from the input file and written to a new file named "fastaname_done.fasta" in the same folder as the input file.
 This is to prevent running input files twice: If BOLDigger crashes it can just be restarted with the same output folder and input file and will continue  where the crash occurred.

+**The BOLD server will take some time to respond to the request.
+The output window will freeze during this time and updated once a response is sent.**

 Test input files can be found [here](https://github.com/DominikBuchner/BOLDigger/tree/master/tests)